Candace Owens Rips Cardi B, Calls Her The ‘Jussie Smollett Of The Hip Hop World’

 “My sister was walking on the beach and Trump supporters just attacked her,” she said, in her imitating voice.

-Owens, still pretending to be Cardi, juxtaposed the singer’s persona of being a tough New York girl, as well as having security, against her claims of being victimized by Trump supporters.
+Owens, still pretending to be Cardi, juxtaposed the singer’s persona of being a tough New York girl, as well as having security, against her claims of being victimized by Trump fans.

 “Even though I got all this security and all this money… I know I make all these songs about how gangsta I am.
 But when I see a flag that says ‘Trump 2020’ I get scared.”